lukebemishprojects/DynamicAssetGenerator/docs/json/texsources/masks/grow.md

 }
 ```

-Grows or shrinks a mask by the provided `growth` factor, while binning pixel values as either fully opaque or transparent based on whether they are more than or less than the provided `cutoff`.
+Grows a mask with the provided `growth` factor, out of the total image width, as the size of a filter, while binning pixel values as either fully opaque or transparent based on whether they are more than or less than the provided `cutoff`.